k-funk/sf_dash/README.md

 # sf-dash

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.1.
+This project is for use in my home, on a wall-mounted iPad that's always on.
+It gives me essential information that I need to know before leaving each morning, and saves the time of pulling out my phone and checking multiple apps.

+Planned features are in [TODO.md](TODO.md)

 ## Build & development

-Run `grunt` for building and `grunt serve` for preview.
+Run `grunt build` for building and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.